 Sent to study in Romania.
 Then Poland.
 Studied medicine.

 He was arrested at the age of 16 for supporting nationalism, of Joshua Nkomo, Herbert Chitepo, Leopold Takawira and others who were calling for the end of white minority rule in Rhodesia.
 He was released from prison and he subsequently became a guerrilla under the Zimbabwe People's Revolutionary Army (ZIPRA) which was the military wing of the Zimbabwe African People's Union (ZAPU).

 After being incorporated into ZIPRA and or ZAPU, the leaders of the party realised that Hunzvi was a brilliant and intelligent cadre and it was agreed upon by the party elite to send him to school.
 He was sent to study in Romania after which he became fluent in French and Romanian.
 From Romania, he went to Poland where he studied medicine.
 It is along this line that Hunzvi has been dismissed as an opportunist who clawed his way to the top on the basis that he fought during the liberation struggle.

 His Polish wife professed that Hunzvi never fought during the liberation struggle.
 Hunzvi however stated that he was in ZAPU's war council.
 This claim is still controversial although he represented ZAPU during the Lancaster House Agreement of 1979.

-From successfully representing ZAPU at the Lancaster House Agreement, Hunzvi returned back to Poland to finish his medical studies.
-In 1990, he returned back home and he joined Harare Central Hospital as a general practitioner.
+From successfully representing ZAPU at the Lancaster House Agreement, Hunzvi returned to Poland to finish his medical studies.
+In 1990, he returned home and he joined Harare Central Hospital as a general practitioner.
 He also opened up a surgery in Budiriro in Harare.

 Two years after settling in the country, Weislawa, his Polish wife ran away from him.
 Weislawa later revealed that her husband was a beast who abused her.